Golden Age of Radio: Growth of radio

 Broadcast radio in the United States underwent a period of rapid change through the decade of the 1920s.
 Technology advances, better regulation, rapid consumer adoption, and the creation of broadcast networks transformed radio from a consumer curiosity into the mass media powerhouse that defined the Golden Age of Radio.

 Consumer adoption

 Through the decade of the 1920s, the purchase of radios by United States homes continued, and accelerated.
-RCA released figures in 1925 stating that 19% of United States homes owned a radio.
+The Radio Corporation of America (RCA) released figures in 1925 stating that 19% of United States homes owned a radio.
 The triode and regenerative circuit made amplified, vacuum tube radios widely available to consumers by the second half of the 1920s.
 The advantage was obvious: several people at once in a home could now easily listen to their radio at the same time.
 In 1930, 40% of the nation's households owned a radio, a figure that was much higher in suburban and large metropolitan areas.
 The superheterodyne receiver and other inventions refined radios even further in the next decade; even as the Great Depression ravaged the country in the 1930s, radio would stay at the center of American life.
 83% of American homes would own a radio by 1940.